 |Description: SPR is conducting a 36-month evaluation of seven Second Chance Act adult offender re-entry demonstration projects funded by BJA in 2009.
 The evaluation includes impact, process and outcome analyses and cost assessments of re-entry services provided by the sites.

-Interim results from an implementation study of 10 Second Chance Act grantees found that many faced challenges in serving offenders due in part to the difficulty in developing re-entry programming.
-Programs that were able to overcome such challenges were able to cultivate strong relationships with community-based and other agencies and welcome a rehabilitative philosophy of offender re-entry.
+Interim results from an implementation study of 10 Second Chance Act grantees found that many faced challenges in serving persons convicted of a crime due in part to the difficulty in developing re-entry programming.
+Programs that were able to overcome such challenges were able to cultivate strong relationships with community-based and other agencies and welcome a rehabilitative philosophy of the re-entry into society of convicted persons.

 See details about award 2010-RY-BX-0003 and access resulting reports.